History of KFC in Timeline

 2004: Super Size Me Film Release

-In 2004, Morgan Spurlock's film Super Size Me reflected concerns about fast food's impact on health and animal welfare.
+In 2004, Morgan Spurlock's film Super Size Me reflected concerns about fast food's animal welfare record, links to obesity, and environmental impact.

 Loading Video...

-In 2006, Greenpeace accused KFC Europe of sourcing soya bean for chicken feed from Cargill, which was accused of clearing parts of the Amazon rainforest.
+In 2006, Greenpeace accused KFC Europe of sourcing soya beans for chicken feed from Cargill, accused of clearing Amazon rainforest.

-The trademark for the KFC slogan "finger lickin' good" expired in the US in 2006.
+In 2006, the trademark for the slogan "finger lickin' good" expired in the US.

-In 2008, Yum! stated its responsibility to influence the treatment of animals supplied to them and committed to monitoring suppliers.
+In 2008, Yum! stated it has the responsibility to influence the treatment of animals supplied to them and is monitoring its suppliers.

 2009: Launch of Krusher/Krushem Range

-In 2009, the Krusher/Krushem range of frozen beverages containing "real bits" was launched and made available in over 2,000 outlets.
+In 2009, KFC launched the Krusher/Krushem range of frozen beverages, available in over 2,000 outlets.

 March 31, 2011: Priszm Bankruptcy